Harsh-cyber005/create-tsx-node/README.md

    npm start
    ```

-Your application will be accessible at `http://localhost:3000`.
+Your application will be accessible at `http://localhost:<specified-port>`.

 ## Contributing

 Contributions are welcome!
 If you encounter bugs or have ideas for new features, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ---

-With `create-tsx-node`, setting up a TypeScript-based Node.js project has never been easier! 🚀
+With `create-tsx-node`, setting up a TypeScript-based Node.js project has never been easier or more customizable! 🚀